All Episodes

 George Bush is not intentionally killing innocent women and children and babies in Iraq.

-I turn my radio on, and at the beginning beginning of your show, you say John Kerry is speaking to a union hall full of people yesterday, and a woman gets up and says George Bush is killing innocent children and babies and women in Iraq, and John Kerry sort of agreed with her.
+The very next day I turn your radio on, I turn my radio on, and at the beginning of your show, you say John Kerry is speaking to a union hall full of people yesterday, and a woman gets up and says, George Bush is killing innocent children and babies and women in Iraq.

-You have wait a sec.
+Wait a sec.

 You've made your point.

-I don't remember that for a moment, but I'm gonna tell you I do not, I do not take you as a news source.
+I don't remember that for a moment, but I'm going to tell you, I do not.

 You do not qualify as a news source.

-You qualify as a person who has a grievance, and I know why you have the grievance is because I'm right, and it's embarrassing to you.
+And I know why you have the grievance is because I'm right, and it's embarrassing to you.

-You dare accuse me of using sound bites.
+You dare accuse me of using soundbites?

-What I've got the actual words Charlie Wrangell used.
+I've got the actual words Charlie Wrangell used.

-I I'm not making the information out there, Mike.
+I'm not making the information out there, Mike.

 I'm passing on to you what Democrats say.

-That is what I do, and with our sound bites, I use their own words.
+And with our soundbites, I use their own words.

 You cannot accuse me of not going out and checking sources.

-I'm going to the horse's the donkey's mouth on this for every soundbite that I play, and I'm not making these guys say this, and I'm not sending them the script and saying, please would you say this for my radio show so that guys in Toledo will get upset.
+And I'm not sending them the script and saying, please, would you say this for my radio show so that guys in Toledo will get upset?

 Now, this is pretty specious of you to accuse me of making things up and reporting false information and not checking my sources when I am letting you hear the actual words spoken by these people.